tymyrddin/purple/source/docs/distribution-networks/evidentiary-capability-limits.md

 The design inherits the substrate framing whole: it reproduces the evidence an estate emits, not the electrical behaviour behind it.
-It never computes a fault current or a load flow, and the band where the physical dynamics themselves are the evidence sits outside it, as [feasibility](feasibility.md) and [simulation-substrate](simulation-substrate.md) set out.
+It never computes a fault current or a load flow, and the band where the physical dynamics themselves are the evidence sits outside it.
 Questions that need hardware-in-the-loop stay out of scope.

 ### Not detection, not the wire